 Although he played ten games for Notts Second XI (26 wickets @30.92) and won an award as the best bowler in the Bassetlaw League he played only one First-Class game for Notts the opening game of the 1960 season at Fenner’s versus Cambridge University.
 Notts suffered the humiliation of losing to the students by 161 runs; Lindo scored 18 and 24 and took no wickets for 74.
 Lindo had never received any coaching, and Notts Coach Frank Shipston tried to change his bowling action, reducing his effectiveness.

 He moved on and became pro at Gainsborough Britannia CC, working for Rose Brothers in the town packaging materials.
-Somerset spotted Lindo and offered him a trial and was quickly given his first-team debut for them at Taunton against the Pakistan Eaglets in June 1963.
-He had a superb game, taking 8-88 in the only innings he bowled in and scored 23 not out in a rain hit game.
-Lindo was offered by Somerset a salary below what he was receiving in Lincolnshire but with him also having to fund his travel costs, he refused their contract offer.
+Somerset spotted Lindo and offered him a trial; he was quickly given his first-team debut for them at Taunton against the Pakistan Eaglets (again) in June 1963.
+He had a superb game, taking 8-88 in the only innings he bowled in and scoring 23 not out in a rain hit game.
+Lindo was offered by Somerset a salary below what he was receiving in Lincolnshire but with him also having to fund his travel costs, which he understandably declined.
 His brief First-Class career was over.

 Nottinghamshire First-Class Number: 423